Electricity Becomes Infrastructure Powering AI and Devices

 What happened

-According to POWER magazine (P.J.
-Popovic), electricity is evolving from a service that primarily powered machines to an infrastructure that also powers intelligence.
-The article states the grid now serves two explicit roles: supplying power to artificial intelligence (AI) and data centers, and coordinating millions of controllable distributed devices, including electric vehicles (EVs), batteries, heat pumps, and smart thermostats, per POWER.
+POWER magazine published an opinion and industry-framing piece by P.J.
+Popovic arguing that electricity is evolving from a service that primarily powered machines into infrastructure that also powers intelligence.
+Per POWER, the grid now serves two new roles: supplying power to artificial intelligence (AI) and data centers, and coordinating millions of controllable distributed devices, including electric vehicles (EVs), batteries, heat pumps, and smart thermostats.

 Editorial analysis